Engee documentation

 For three-winding three-phase transformers, the connection between the different windings in each phase is the same.

-In the case of a transformer with a five-rod core, the additional magnetic flux paths provided by the additional rods can be represented using zero-sequence magnetic resistances, which were originally developed for magnetic paths through air in a transformer with a three-rod core.
+In the case of a transformer with a five-rod core, the additional magnetic flux paths provided by the additional rods can be represented using zero-sequence magnetic resistances, which were originally developed for magnetic paths through the air in a transformer with a three-rod core.

 two winding transformer (three phase) 2 s